 - Comfortable walking shoes.
 I love my Madewell Sneakers and they are cute and comfortable for all-day wear.
 If you want a more athletic shoe, Asics are hands-down the most comfortable walking shoe EVER!

 - A chic picnic blanket

 - SPF: this SPF brush is incredible when traveling because it goes right over makeup.
 Everyone needs it!

 In conclusion, if you’re visiting San Diego you simply can’t miss Balboa Park, it’s a true gem and it’s considered the heart of San Diego.
-I hope you enjoyed my “Insider’s guide to Balboa Park” and gained some insight into your visit!
+I hope you enjoyed my “Locals Guide on Things to do in Balboa Park” and gained some insight into your visit!